• Skip to main content

 Blend

-In a blender, combine the water, mango, lime juice and maple syrup.
-I highly recommend to start with half of the lime and then adjust by adding more if you prefer a more acidic drink.
+In a blender, combine the cold water, mango, lime juice and maple syrup.
+I highly recommend starting with half of the lime and then adjusting by adding more if you prefer a more acidic drink.
 Same thing for the sweetener: depending on how sweet your mango is, you might want to add more or less maple syrup, or even not at all!

 Blend until super smooth, then taste to adjust flavor.